teddytennant/biomed-chat/README.md

 Mock responses include realistic biomedical engineering content with proper formatting, references, and streaming behavior identical to the real API.
 [For contributers only and testers]

+All mock responses are wrapped with the full legal disclaimer and refusal engine.

 ## API Modes

 **Production Mode** (API key configured):